-Hunter Seat Equitation Over Fences Criteria Points Rider's position (seat, hands & use of aids): Over & between fences, appointments, & suitability of horse & rider......90 Horse's performance......10
+Hunter Seat Equitation Over Fences Criteria Points Rider's position (seat, hands & use of aids): Over & between fences, Total ......
+100

-APPOINTMENTS OF HORSE AND RIDER - See the "English Appointments" section in this division.
+APPOINTMENTS OF HORSE & RIDER-See the "English Appointments" section in this division.

-RIDER'S POSITION BETWEEN FENCES - See "Hunter Seat Equitation on the Flat."
+RIDER'S POSITION BETWEEN FENCES-See "Hunter Seat Equitation on the Flat."

-RIDER'S POSITION IN THE AIR - The rider should exhibit weight in the heel, and the rider's calf should be in contact with the horse's sides behind the girth supporting the upper body of the rider.
+RIDER'S POSITION IN THE AIR-The rider should exhibit weight in the heel, and the rider's calf should be in contact with the horse's sides behind the girth supporting the upper body of the rider.
 The seat should be next to but out of the saddle, and the upper body should follow the horse's arc.

-Eyes should be up, shoulders back, the back should be flat, and arms and hands should ensure freedom of the horse's head and neck.
+The eyes should be up, the shoulders back, the back flat, and the arms and hands should ensure the freedom of the horse's head and neck.
 Crest release or correct automatic release is equally acceptable.

-HORSE'S PERFORMANCE - The performance begins when the horse enters the ring or when the rider is given the signal to proceed after entering the ring.
+HORSE'S PERFORMANCE-The performance begins when the horse enters the ring or when the rider is given the signal to proceed after entering the ring.
 Except for refusals, jumping faults of the horse are not to be considered unless they are the result of the rider's ability.
 Each contestant may circle once if desired before approaching the first jump.
-He or she will then proceed around the course, keeping an even pace throughout.
+They will then proceed around the course, keeping an even pace throughout.
 Three cumulative refusals will result in the contestant's elimination.
 Following the third refusal on the course, the rider must leave the arena.
 If a refusal occurs in a double or triple jump, the rider must rejump all elements of the combination.
-Any or all contestants may be called back to perform at a walk, trot (or second gait) or canter (or third gait), or to execute any appropriate tests included in the class requirements.
+Any or all contestants may be called back to perform at a walk, trot (or second gait), or canter (or third gait), or to execute any appropriate tests included in the class requirements.